-For the past 4 years WildSounds has been the BirdLife Species Champion for the Spoon-billed Sandpiper.
-We were the inaugural Species Champion for this bird and have been encouraged that it has been able to attract so much more support from the likes of Heritage Tours and even Disney.
+WildSounds has been the BirdLife Species Champion for Spoon-billed Sandpiper since 2008.
+We were the inaugural Species Champion and have been encouraged that this species has attracted so much support from the likes of Heritage Expeditions and even Disney.

 For more information on the Spoon-billed Sandpiper and the Preventing Extinctions Programme visit www.birdlife.org.